MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/operations/configure-appcontrol-managed-installer.md

 0000: 01 00 00 00 **`00` 00 00 00** 00 00 00 00 01 00 00 00

 Finally, the two-character set in the ninth position of the output (the start of the third ULONG) indicates whether the file was created by a process running as managed installer.
-A value of "00" means the file was directly written by a managed installer process and will run if your WDAC policy trusts managed installers.
+A value of "00" means the file was directly written by a managed installer process and will run if your App Control policy trusts managed installers.

 0000: 01 00 00 00 00 00 00 00 **`00` 00 00 00** 01 00 00 00